-Surgical Technology is an instructional program that prepares an individual to serve as a member of a surgical team.
-Graduates of this 12-month program will be awarded the Certificate of Surgical Technology.
+Successful graduates of this 12-month program will be awarded the Certificate of Surgical Technology®.
 The Associate of Applied Science degree in Surgical Technology will be awarded the successful graduate of the 24-month program.
 Qualified graduates may apply to the Association of Surgical Technologies for the National Certifying Examination and become a Certified Surgical Technologist.